joecockman/The_Unknown_Lands/README.md

         print("The unknown things aren't interested in being your friend.. but they respect you enough to leave you alone.") the_cave_continues()
     else:
-        if collected_items["horn of the unknown"] is None: print("The unknown things make you their leader.
-Never have they seen such bravery.") print("They hand you the horn of the unknown.
-You may play it to summon them if you need.") add_to_inventory("Horn of the unknown")
+        if collected_items["horn of the unknown things"] is None: print("The unknown things make you their leader.
+Never have they seen such bravery.") print("They hand you the horn of the unknown things.
+It doesn't really do anything but they're obviously proud of it.") add_to_inventory("Horn of the unknown things")
-            inventory_sound.play()
+            collected_items["horn of the unknown things"] = "Found." inventory_sound.play()
             the_cave_continues()
         else: